← Back to 史記

 輿 西

-In the twenty-eighth year, the Emperor made the beginning.
-Upright and level are the laws and measures, the record of the ten thousand things.
+In the twenty-eighth year, the Emperor began his work.
+The laws and measures are upright and even, forming the order by which all things are regulated.
 With this he clarifies human affairs, unites fathers and sons in harmony.
 Holy wisdom, benevolence, righteousness—manifest and clear are the principles and way.
-He strokes the eastern lands to inspect the soldiers and scholars.
-The affairs are already greatly finished; he then approaches the sea.
-The Emperor's merit encourages toil in fundamental affairs.
+He pacified the eastern lands and inspected the soldiers and officers.
+His great work was already complete, and he then came to the sea.
+The Emperor’s merit encouraged labor in the fundamental occupations.
 Honoring agriculture and eliminating trade, the commoners thereby become rich.
 Under universal heaven, hearts unite and wills submit.
-Instruments and weapons have one measure; writing has the same characters.
-Wherever sun and moon shine, wherever boats and carriages carry.
-All complete their allotted span; none fail to obtain their intentions.
-Responding to the times and moving affairs—this is truly the Emperor.
-Aid and correct different customs; cross waters and measure the earth.
-He worries and pities the commoners, morning and evening without slackening.
-Remove doubts and establish laws; all know what to avoid.
-The fang bo divide their duties; the various administrations manage easily.
-Raising and lowering are necessarily proper; none are not as planned.
-The Emperor's brightness oversees and inspects the four directions.
-High and low, noble and base do not exceed the order in their conduct.
-Langye does not tolerate them; all strive to be chaste and good.
-Fine and large exhaust their strength; none dare be lazy or neglectful.
-Distant and near avoid concealment; they specialize in striving for solemn dignity.
-Upright and straight, sincere and loyal—their affairs have constancy.
-The Emperor's virtue preserves and stabilizes the four extremes.
-Execute chaos and remove harm; raise benefit and bring fortune.
-Restrain affairs according to the seasons; various productions multiply.
+Tools and weapons shared a single standard of measure, and writing used the same characters.
+Wherever the sun and moon shine, wherever boats and carriages can carry people, all live out their allotted span, and none fails to fulfill his purpose.
+He responds to the times and acts as affairs require: this is truly the Emperor.
+He rectifies differing customs, crosses waters, and measures the land.
+He worries over and pities the commoners day and night, without slackening.
+Doubts are removed and laws established, so all know what they must avoid.
+The regional officials divide their duties, and every office is easily governed.
+All appointments and measures are fitting, and nothing departs from the plan.
+The Emperor’s radiance oversees and inspects the four directions.
+High and low, noble and base, each keep to their proper rank and conduct.
+In Langye, such conduct is not tolerated; all strive to be chaste and good.
+Small and great alike exert themselves fully; none dare be idle or negligent.
+Far and near, people put aside concealment and devote themselves to reverence and solemn order.
+Upright, sincere, and loyal, they keep their affairs constant.
+The Emperor’s virtue preserves and stabilizes the four extremities of the realm.
+He punishes disorder, removes harm, promotes benefit, and brings good fortune.
+Affairs are regulated according to the seasons, and all forms of production multiply.
 The commoners are peaceful and tranquil; weapons and armor are not used.
-The six relatives mutually protect each other; there are finally no bandits or robbers.
-Joyfully and happily they receive the teaching; they completely know the laws and forms.
-Within the six directions, it is the Emperor's soil.
-West he fords the flowing sands; south he reaches the northern doors.
-East there is the Eastern Sea; north he passes Great Xia.
-Wherever human tracks reach, none are not subjects.
-His merit covers the Five Emperors; his favor reaches oxen and horses.
-None do not receive virtue; each is peaceful in their dwelling.
+Kin protect one another, and in the end there are no bandits or robbers.
+Joyfully and happily they receive the teaching; they fully understand the laws and forms.
+Within the six directions, all is the Emperor’s domain.
+To the west he crossed the Flowing Sands; to the south he reached Beihu.
+To the east lies the Eastern Sea; to the north he passes Great Xia.
+Wherever human footprints reach, none are not his subjects.
+His achievements surpass the Five Emperors, and his bounty extends even to oxen and horses.
+All receive his virtue, and each is at peace in their dwelling.

 24